sintel-dev/Orion/BENCHMARK.md

 scores = benchmark(pipelines=pipelines, datasets=signals, metrics=metrics, rank='f1')

 ```
-> :warning: a long time might be required to benchmark.
+> :warning: Benchmarking might require a long time to compute.

 The output of the benchmark will be a ``pandas.DataFrame`` containing the results obtained by each pipeline on evaluating each signal.
 ```